TMJ & ALF Treatment

 Treatment

 Since the teeth, jaw joints, and muscles can all be involved, treatment for this condition varies with the specific problems you have.
 Treatment will involve several phases.
 The first goal is to relieve the muscle spasm and pain, and restore the dislocated disc with in the jaw joint to its normal anatomical position.
 Then, your dentist must correct the way the teeth fit together.
 Often a temporary device (known as an orthotic, or “splint”) is worn over the lower teeth until the jaw joint is stabilized.
 Dr. Griffiths typically uses various types of splints that are comfortably worn and not visible to an observer in the first stage of your treatment.
-Once the jaw joint are fixed your treatment advances into the second stage of bite correction so the splint will no linger have to be worn.
+Once the jaw joint are fixed your treatment advances into the second stage of bite correction so the splint will no longer have to be worn.
 Permanent correction of your bite may involve selective re-shaping of the teeth, building crowns on the teeth, orthodontics, or a permanent appliance to lay over the teeth.
 If the jaw joint itself is damaged, it must be specifically treated.
-Though infrequent, surgery is sometimes required to correct a damaged joint.
+Though infrequently, surgery is sometimes required to correct a damaged joint.
 Ultimately, your specialist will stabilize your bite so that the teeth, muscles, and joints all work together without strain.
 The important aim of correcting your bite is to insure optimal long-term health.
 If you have any of the signs or symptoms mentioned, discuss them with your dentist.
 Your health is your most priceless possession.
 It is worth the investment!

 The lower jaw is moved forward and pressure is taken off the jaw joint.
 Reprinted with permission from MyoData, Dallas, TX